Free FEDEX 2-Day Shipping Orders $100+

 • Listens and responds appropriately to training

 Our cute little puppies and fluffs of furball eventually have to grow up sometimes, and this brings us to sexual maturity.
-Unlike humans, dogs don’t get acne (lucky them!), but they do experience hormonal changes that will affect their behavior.
+Like humans, dogs get acne and will experience similar hormonal changes that will affect their behavior.

 Sexual maturity is different for males and females and it’s important to take note of these changes.
 Sexual maturity is dependent upon size and breed.
-Typically, sexually maturity begins in puppies at six to nine months of age.
+Typically, sexual maturity begins in puppies at five to nine months of age.

 Females